ralfbiedert/cheats.rs/content/_index.md

 |   | Here: while `s` from `let s = f(&x)` is around, `x` counts as 'borrowed'. |

 {{ tablesep() }}

-Mutable borrows `&mut t` and references `&mut T` work similarly, but they prevent other borrows from existing.

 </div>